-Our current studies aim to understand the molecular genetic pathways that maintain these cells as self-renewing and undifferentiated progenitors within the arterial adventitia.
-We are also evaluating the role played by adventitial Sca1+ progenitor cells in angiogenesis of the vasa vasorum and in repair, remodeling, and disease of the artery wall.
+These current studies aim to understand the molecular genetic pathways that maintain these cells as self-renewing and undifferentiated progenitors within the arterial adventitia.
+We are also evaluating the role played by adventitial Sca1+ progenitor cells in angiogenesis of the vasa vasorum and in repair, remodeling and disease of the artery wall.

 For students interested in either of these areas of focus in the laboratory, please contact Mark Majesky to discuss current rotation projects.